sarafiskray/sarafiskray.github.io/artgame.md

 ---

-This project was built with my friend and fellow software developer [Josh Rothenberg](https://github.com/joshenberg).
+This project was built with my friend and fellow software developer <a href="https://github.com/joshenberg" target="_blank">Josh Rothenberg</a>.